RedPandaProjects/STALKERonUE/Content/UltraDynamicSky/Blueprints/README.txt

       Construction Script

-       UDS' construction script logic is contained in a function called Construction Script Function, to allow other classes like UDW and the editor utilities to refresh UDS manually in the editor.
+       UDS' construction script logic is contained in a function called Construction Script Function, to allow the construction script logic to be called again manually if needed, like when changing sky mode at runtime.

       The construction script itself mainly handles setting which component is active and visible for the lights, making dynamic material instances and setting visibility for the sky and clouds, and creating arrays of those dynamic material instances for referencing elsewhere in the update functions.
 After that, it runs the update functions themselves.

+      The construction script also starts the Editor Tick Handler, when the blueprint is running in the level editor.
+This is an editor utility class which allows the blueprint to run much of its runtime logic in the level editor, by calling the Editor Tick function on UDS.

       Update Functions

        Update Static Variables and Update Active Variables are the two update functions, used to apply changes to properties on the components and material instances.

       Update Active Variables is for applying properties which change with time, weather, or other variables which are expected to commonly change at runtime.
-Update Active Variables is run frequently while the level is running, to update with these changes.
+Update Active Variables is called frequently while the level is running, to update with these changes.

       Update Static Variables is for properties which aren't expected to change at runtime.
 It's run as part of construction script and once on event begin play, but won't run again at runtime unless called manually.